awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 The following instance attributes are specified:
 + `VCpuCount` – The instance types must have a minimum of four vCPUs and a maximum of eight vCPUs\.
 + `MemoryMiB` – The instance types must have a minimum of 16384 MiB of memory\.
-+ `CPUManufacturer` – The instance types must have an Intel manufactured CPU\.
++ `CpuManufacturers` – The instance types must have an Intel manufactured CPU\.

 #### JSON<a name="attribute-based-instance-type-selection-aws-cli-json"></a>